Ankita-devlekar/Exploratory-Data-Analysis-Student-Productivity/README.md

 ## Objectives

-* Analyze the relationship between digital distractions and student productivity.
+* To analyze the impact of digital distractions on student productivity.
-* Explore the influence of study habits, screen time, stress, sleep, and focus on academic performance.
+* To perform Exploratory Data Analysis (EDA) on student behavior data.
+* To identify key factors like study hours, sleep, stress, and screen time.
-* Perform data cleaning and visualization to identify trends and patterns.
+* To visualize data using graphs and charts.
-* Present insights through exploratory data analysis.
+* To provide insights and recommendations for improving productivity.

 ## Technologies Used